-The question that may pop up in your head after you finally learn what is shilajit, is “how do I take the resin?”
+After you finally learn what shilajit is, the question that may pop up in your head is “how do I take the resin?”
 Since there are so many healthy ways to take shilajit and increase its healthy properties at the same time, we will gradually share them with you.
 One of the best ways to use shilajit is to dissolve it in milk.

 As you probably know, Ayurveda is an ancient science of life and longevity.
 It proclaims a way of life that allows you to maintain and restore health and prolong the youth of your body.
 Ayurvedic methods are based on the idea of using only means of natural origin and simple procedures.
 The effectiveness of this has been proven for over 5000 years.